 Final APSA Training

-The public can review information on all the facilities subject to APSA regulations within Solano County and throughout California at CalEPA Regulated Site Portal.
+The public can also review information on all the facilities subject to APSA regulations within Solano County and throughout California at CalEPA Regulated Site Portal.

 Environmental Health Service Division, Hazardous Materials Section as the CUPA prepares and maintains the Solano County Hazardous Materials Area Plan which is a county-wide contingency plan for reponses to spills of hazardous materials.
 This plan is prepared in consultation with response agencies and the Solano County Office of Emergency Services.
 The current version of the Area Plan is dated 2016 and is available Solano County Hazardous Materials Area Plan (2016) and contains only formatting changes from previous version, the 2013 version, of the Hazardsous Materials Area Plan.